TEAMMATES/teammates/docs/staticAnalysis.md

 [PMD](https://pmd.github.io) analyses the Java source code for common programming flaws (e.g unused variables, empty catch block).
 The rules to be used are configured in a ruleset file; in TEAMMATES the file can be found [here](../static-analysis/teammates-pmd.xml).
 The plugin for Eclipse can be found [here](https://sourceforge.net/projects/pmd/files/pmd-eclipse/update-site/).
+The plugin for IntelliJ can be found [here](https://plugins.jetbrains.com/idea/plugin/1137-pmdplugin).

 #####Configuring PMD Eclipse plugin